-- cut with the kickback zone at the tip of the chainsaw guide bar

-- 'hold and cut' sections.

-- · attempt to catch falling sections.

-- Cut in the tree when he/she is only secured with one rope, always use 2 secured lines. - check condition of harness, belt and ropes at regular frequent intervals.
+- cut with the kickback zone at the tip of the chainsaw guide bar - · 'hold and cut' sections. - · attempt to catch falling sections. - Cut in the tree when he/she is only secured with one rope, always use 2 secured lines.